sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

  	- `sudo useradd -m aceuser`
  	- `sudo usermod -a -G mqm aceuser`
 	- Execute `runmqsc mq` to open the interactive MQ Command line environment.
 Then, on that MQ command line, run the following:
- 	- Type `ALTER AUTHINFO(SYSTEM.DEFAULT.AUTHINFO.IDPWOS) AUTHTYPE(IDPWOS) CHCKCLNT(OPTIONAL)` - this uses the local operating system to authenticate the user ID, but also makes checking of the client optional.
-For this lab session it makes for an easy connection; in a Production environment more strict security should be applied.
- 	- Type `ALTER QMGR CHLAUTH(DISABLED)`

  	- Type `REFRESH SECURITY`
  	- Type `end` to exit from runmqsc.